Trying to spend down cash before filing bankruptcy?

 Why does the float matter

-In the eyes of the law, it’s yours, even though you’ve written directions to the bank to pay some of it out to the holders of your checks.
+In the eyes of the law, the money in the bank is yours, even though you’ve written directions to the bank to pay some of it out to the holders of your checks.
 Those directions (your checks) just haven’t arrived at the bank.

-A bankruptcy trustee can demand that you pay over to the estate that balance, even though the money has long since been paid out by the bank, who knew nothing of the bankruptcy case when it honored your check.
+A bankruptcy trustee can demand that you pay him that balance for the benefit of your creditors, even though the money has long since been paid out by the bank, who knew nothing of the bankruptcy case when it honored your check.

 If you are in the lucky position of having more cash on hand than you can exempt in your bankruptcy case, you may want to spend that money on things you’ll need after bankruptcy.